MarufZak/udevs/README.md

 2. Orders are customizable (src/app/dashboard/orders/constants.js).
 3. Although it's admin panel, NextJS is used for demo purposes.
 4. I didn't understand the component near select in dashboard, so i made it timer.
-5. Hover and focus states were not shown in design, so i made as in demo.
+5. Hover and focus states were not shown in design, so i made them as in demo.